PortableApps/Launcher/Other/Source/Manual/ref/launcher.ini/filesystem.rst

 useful if there is a tree which will be left behind, for example, if something stores temporary data which can be safely deleted in ``%APPDATA%\AppName\Temp``.
 Remove it with a line in here.

+If you need to back up the local directory so that it will not be ruined, you can use :ini-section:`[DirectoriesMove]` with a key name of ``-``.

 **Example:** ``1=%APPDATA%\Publisher``